 This means high-quality photography and a range of photos showing a range of your work.
 If you don’t have a portfolio of work because you are just in the early days of starting a home staging business, then feel free to stage your own house, and use this as your portfolio.

 This isn’t deceptive, as it is still showcasing your staging skills, and that is the goal of your portfolio.
 You can choose to show either before and after photos, or just show some top-notch after photos.

 The interesting thing about portfolios is they often filter the type of work you are going to get in the future.

 If your portfolio shows mainly staging jobs you completed in apartments, with modern decor, then you are going to attract people living in apartments, who want it staged with modern decor.
 You’ll then add these jobs to your portfolio, and then attract more of these jobs.

 So if you are starting your home staging portfolio from scratch, start it in the direction you want to head.

-Don’t go staging an apartment to start your portfolio if you know there is only 2 apartment blocks in your city!
-You future work could be inhibited.
+Don’t go staging an apartment to start your portfolio if you know there are only 2 apartment blocks in your city!
+Your future work could be inhibited.

 About: Home staging is quite a personal business.
 Customers are inviting a professional to provide their services.
 It’s different to, say, buying a car or bouquet of flowers, where you are buying a product.

-The customer will want to know bout you.
+The customer will want to know about you.
 If you have a team, they’ll want to know about the team too.

-Your About page should introduce the home stagers, their job titles, and a brief bio of the stagers history and credibity.
+Your About page should introduce the home stagers, their job titles, and a brief bio of the stager’s history and credibility.